 There are often small maintenance jobs required around the church and

-we would like to hear from anyone that can offer skills in DIV etc.
+we would like to hear from anyone that can offer skills in DIY etc.

 These are held each year in June and November in the Blessed Robert